From the dish, to sound. TasteTune creates music inspired by flavor.

 Ropa Vieja is a signature dish of Cuba, but it is also widely enjoyed throughout the Caribbean and Latin America.

-• Canary Islands, Spain: There is a base dish to which chickpeas are added.
+• Canary Islands, Spain: There is a prototype dish that uses chickpeas.

-• Puerto Rico: Features abundant tomatoes and olives, with a tangy flavor and pronounced herbaceous aroma.
+• Puerto Rico: Characterized by the generous use of tomatoes and olives, with a tangy flavor and strong aroma.

 • Venezuela: A similar dish is “Carne Mechada.”